lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-08-21-Probabilistic_Example.md

-This example is clearly a simplified version of [Erdős's celebrated proof](https://theoremoftheweek.wordpress.com/2010/05/02/theorem-25-erdoss-lower-bound-for-the-ramsey-numbers/) of a lower bound for Ramsey numbers, which this often claimed to be the first application of the probabilistic method.
+This example is clearly a simplified version of [Erdős's celebrated proof](https://theoremoftheweek.wordpress.com/2010/05/02/theorem-25-erdoss-lower-bound-for-the-ramsey-numbers/) of a lower bound for Ramsey numbers, which is often claimed to be the first application of the probabilistic method.
 Note that the existence claim is nonconstructive: we have shown that the probability of a certain outcome is less than one.
 So the opposite outcome has nonzero probability